irohitb/rn-formly/README.md

 Image Crop picker requires you to have relavent permission to access camera and storage for both iOS and Android

-1. Go to info.plist and this
+1. Go to info.plist and add this

 ```
 <plist version="1.0">